parflow/parflow/CONTRIBUTING.md

 Automated ParFlow testing is done with every pull request using the Github Action system.
 The results will appear on the pull request page on GitHub.
 You can view the CI results by selecting "Show all checks".
 The test system runs serial as well as parallel problems.
 The current ParFlow regression test suite is limited but includes tests on saturated and unsaturated subsurface flow and coupled ParFlow CLM systems.
 The GitHub Action test is run in a Linux image based on Ubuntu.
 The testing setup can be found in the [linux.yml](/.github/workflows/linux.yml) file.

 ### Pull Requests

-The process described here has several goals:
+ParFlow uses a standard GitHub Fork-Branch-Pull workflow.
+If you are new to GitHub workflows the [quickstart guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) will walk you through the process.

+ParFlow uses this workflow to support several goals:

 - Engage the community
 - Ensure ParFlow does not break
 - Maintain ParFlow's quality
 - Fix problems that are important to users
 - Provide a sustainable mechanism for accepting code contributions

-ParFlow uses a standard GitHub Fork-Branch-Pull workflow.
-If you are new to GitHub workflows the [quickstart guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) will walk you through the process.